External Ids for VAX1 Gene

 GeneCards Summary for VAX1 Gene

 VAX1 (Ventral Anterior Homeobox 1) is a Protein Coding gene.
-Diseases associated with VAX1 include microphthalmia, syndromic 11 and anophthalmia/microphthalmia.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin DNA binding.
+Diseases associated with VAX1 include microphthalmia, syndromic 11 and cleft lip.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin DNA binding.
 An important paralog of this gene is EN2.

 UniProtKB/Swiss-Prot for VAX1 Gene